Traffic tickets: How to fight a speeding ticket in Minnesota

 Speeding Lawyer: Keeping Your Drivers License Record Clean

 A clean DL record is valuable.
 It can make the difference between future police officer discretion breaking your way, or against you.

 So, how can you keep your record clean, if you already received a speeding ticket in Minnesota?
-Retaining a good speeding lawyer like Thomas Gallagher helps.
+Retaining a good speeding lawyer helps.
 And knowing the law helps too.

 1. Dimler Amendment